 I live in a small resort town where there are only three access roads to come and go.
 If any of those roads experience a landslide (and all of them have, by the way!) then that road gets cut off until the repairs are made.
 There have been times where two of the roads were blocked by debris, and on occasion, entire sections of the roads were washed away.
 More often than not, roads are closed for weeks if not months.
 This makes it very difficult for grocery and supply trucks to make their deliveries to our town.

 Can you relate to my situation?
 If so, make sure to have plenty of supplies to sustain you and your family for a minimum of 14 days.
 Some of the supplies I recommend are the following:

 - Water and a method of purification: Water is essential for your survival.
 Make sure to store enough clean water that can sustain you for the first 3 days and longer, if possible.
 Consider getting purification tablets or another method of purification.
 Since landslides can cause damage to water and sewage pipes, you should expect your drinking water source to be contaminated.
 Do not drink from the tap unless local authorities say it’s safe to do so.

-- Long-term food storage: Food is also essential for your survival, but calories alone is not what you need- you must eat nutritious calories.
+- Long-term food storage: Food is also essential for your survival, but calories alone are not what you need- you must eat nutritious calories.
 You should store healthy food because it will provide you with the nutrients you need to have energy and perform well after the disaster.

 - A method of cooking: A stove and fuel kit like this one is ideal because it can be used indoors and outdoors since it does not release toxic fumes.